taubman33/react-router/README.md

 ![preswitch](./images/pre-switch.png)

 There are two components stacked on top of each other!
+The Home and the Currencies component.
 That's silly.

-> Ask class: Why does this happen?
+> Why does this happen?

 There are two ways to handle this: using the Switch component, or specifying `exact` on routes.